Gages/verse_apps/README.md

   * It is well architectured, easy to compile (portable c).
   * Eskil's ideas are interesting.
 Some of his links on quelsolaar.com are bitrotting and it would be a shame to lose his creative work to bit rot.

+Please see [this Wiki page](https://github.com/Gages/verse_apps/wiki/Loq-Airou-Demonstrations) for links to video demonstrations of LoqAirou.

 ## Compiling ##